Fish cutlets are a spicy and savoury bite, perfect for any time of the day.

 How to shape the fish cutlets.

-Set a platter, large enough to hold all the fish cutlets close to the mix, to make the same size balls.
+Set a platter, large enough to hold all the fish cutlets, close to the mix, to make the same size balls.

-Use a standard tablespoon and form balls with the mixture. see notes about why you need to chop onions into smaller pieces.
+See notes about why you need to chop onions into smaller pieces.

-How to coat and cover the fish balls on bread crumbs.
+Coating the fish balls with bread crumbs.

-Take two wide-mouth containers, use one of the containers for the beaten eggs, the other to hold the breadcrumbs.
+Take two wide-mouth containers, use one of the containers for the beaten eggs, and the other to hold the breadcrumbs.

 Make sure the egg and breadcrumb coating is done well.